larmel/lacc/README.md

 Usage
 -----
 Command line interface is kept similar to GCC and other compilers, using mostly a subset of the same flags and options.
-A custom argument parser is used, and the definition of each option can be found in [src/lacc.c](src/lacc.c#L256).
+A custom argument parser is used, and the definition of each option can be found in [src/lacc.c](src/lacc.c#L314).

     -E      Output preprocessed.
     -S      Output GNU style textual x86_64 assembly.
     -c      Output x86_64 ELF object file.
     -dot    Output intermediate representation in dot format.
     -o      Specify output file name.
-If not speficied, default to input file name with suffix changed to '.s' or '.o' when compiling with -S or -c, respectively.
+If not speficied, default to input file name with suffix changed to '.s', '.o' or '.dot' when compiling with -S, -c or -dot, respectively.
 Otherwise use stdout.
     -std=   Specify C standard, valid options are c89, c99, and c11.
     -I      Add directory to search for included files.
     -w      Disable warnings.